lmjacoby/ai_semiconductors/README.md

 We are working with researchers at Argonne National Lab to build a tool that uses machine learning models to effectively and accurately predict the formation energy and transition energy levels of novel impurity doped II-VI, III-V, and IV-IV semiconductors and their alloys.
 This project aims to assist scientists and researchers in the field of semiconductor research as they explore novel materials with targeted optoelectronic properties.
 We are currently building three different machine learning models based on Kernel Ridge Regression, Random Forest Regression and Neural Networks.

+If you are interested in learning more, check out our [paper][https://www.cell.com/patterns/fulltext/S2666-3899(22)00023-X]

 ### Prediction Tool
 The chemical space of impurity doped semiconductors is vast, and we wanted to create a tool to allow researchers to quickly scan through compounds for targeted properties.
 So, we created this prediction tool that allows a user to explore the formation energies and transition energy levels of ~12,500 doped semiconductor compounds.